-Sleep plays a huge role in our physical and mental health.
-Sleeping supports healthy brain function and allows your whole body to rest and heal.
-A good night sleep also improves learning and wellbeing, whereas sleep deprivation alters some parts of the brain and how the immune system responds to threats.
+Sleep plays a huge role in our physical, mental and emotional health.
+Sleeping supports healthy brain function and allows our whole body to rest and heal.
+A good night sleep improves learning, memory and overall wellbeing; it also decreases high blood pressure and stress.
+On the other hand, lack of sleep alters some parts of the brain and can impair judgement, it lowers the sex drive, ages the skin, and increases the level of cortisol, thus impacting on how the immune system responds to threats.

 So, if you are stressed, anxious, nervous, worried and can’t fall asleep easily, here are 13 tips to help you sleep.

 Turn off your phone, your TV, the WiFi and reduce screen time before bed as it stimulates brain activity.
 Turn on the blue light filter if you are reading on your phone, Kindle, tablet or iPad an hour or so before going to bed.

 If you don’t have one already, get one ASAP, you will not regret it.
 Himalayan salt lamps clear and purify the air, shine a relaxing and soothing light, improve the mood, reduce insomnia and asthma, and increase serotonin levels.
 They create a beautiful and calming atmosphere.
 I have one in the bedrooms, the office, the living room and I bring one to all my yin yoga classes to support relaxation.

 3. A warm drink

 A warm drink can definitely help you get sleepy.
 Golden milk and herbal teas (caffeine free teas), particularly valerian, passiflore (passionflower) and chamomile teas are excellent to relax.
 You can read more about the benefits of Golden Milk and get the recipe here.

 4. Essential oils